 - Be selective about jargon and specialist/technical terms.
 Always expand acronyms.
 Consider what your learner will understand and provide clear explanations (include a PDF glossary) to avoid alienating or discouraging them.

 - Use active voice and present tense wherever possible.
 Directly address learners individually as “you” and refer to yourself as “I” or “we”.
+See our example conversational tone of voice sentences.

 - Use informal contractions i.e. can’t or let’s.
 But avoid slang, humour, and other cultural references that are unlikely to translate, unless they’re inherent to course content (in which case add some additional explanatory text).